cagla-su/Linux-Gaming-Guide/README.md

 ## Warning for NVIDIA Users
 - NVIDIA is **phasing out** the **proprietary** drivers for their **4xxx** and **5xxx** series because NVIDIA is attempting to be **more open source** for their **recent and future cards**.
 However, **for older cards**, you still have to use **proprietary** drivers for **better compatibility and performance**.
 - Also, you **should not use Wayland** unless you use one of the recent NVIDIA GPUs that are mentioned above because it is likely for you to experience **glitches and/or performance issues**.
 Using **X11** is a better option for now.
+## What are the issues of gaming on Linux?
+- There are not too many issues when it comes to gaming on Linux.
+However, the main limitation is **kernel-level anti-cheat systems**.
+Some examples of kernel-level anti-cheat systems are:
+	- **VANGUARD**
+	- **Easy Anti-Cheat**
+	- **BattlEye**
+	- **XIGNCODE3**
+	- **nProtect GameGuard**
+- **Easy Anti-Cheat** and **BattlEye** have **Linux-compatible** versions.
+That's why some developers **may enable Linux compatibility** with their anti-cheat systems **specifically for WINE/Proton**.
+	- However, some games such as **Fortnite** and **Apex Legends** do not enable Linux support in their anti-cheat configuration.
+That's why **they do not run on Linux**.
+- In addition to enabling Linux-compatible configurations, some games only use the **user-mode module** of these anti-cheat systems, which makes them playable on Linux.
+- Except **VANGUARD**, we cannot make a definitive statement about playability of a game using one of the anti-cheat systems mentioned above.
+	- The case is different for VANGUARD because no games using VANGUARD are able to run on Linux.
+This is because VANGUARD is only used by the games of **Riot Games**, which **do not intend to support** Linux players at all.
+- To check the playability of the game you desire to play, you can check [ProtonDB](https://www.protondb.com) as it is [mentioned in this guide](https://github.com/cagla-su/Linux-Gaming-Guide?tab=readme-ov-file#%EF%B8%8F).
 # Get Started
 ## Installing Vulkan Drivers
 - This step is explained in [Lutris' Community Guide](https://github.com/lutris/docs/blob/master/InstallingDrivers.md).